Ninosaurier/byting-pandas/README.md

 #### How can I change the working directory of a Docker container?
 - Please make yourself familiar with the commands of [Docker](https://docs.docker.com/compose/).
 Use the respective "Dockerfile" for changes.
 But be careful!
 If you change the working directory, then you must also do it in the respective configuration files of the Nginx.
 The **react.conf** contains the working directory where Nginx will look for the React project!

-# License
-Legally, I don't know if I can declare the repo with a GPL3 license.

-But definitely feel free to copy, modify or even improve the repo.
-I have one request: If you have any improvements, please let me know.
-Would love to include them too :)